mgorav/Ontology-driven-Data-Tagging/README.md

 - Streamlined data discovery
 - Automated lifecycle management

+Here is a section on the technologies used and how to run the application:

+## Technologies Used

+- Java 17
+- Spring Boot 3.2.1
+- Spring Web MVC
+- SpringDoc OpenAPI 3.0 for documentation
+- Eclipse RDF4J for RDF data management

+## Running Tagify

+The application is packaged as a Java Spring Boot application.

+### Prerequisites

+- Java 17
+- Maven

+### Steps

+1. Clone the repository
+2. Navigate to the project directory
+3. Build using Maven: `mvn clean install`
+4. Run the application: `java -jar Tagify-0.0.1-in-momory.jar`
+5. Access Swagger UI documentation on http://localhost:8080/swagger-ui/index.html

+The application exposes REST APIs for taxonomy and tagging operations.
+The RDF ontology is loaded in an in-memory store on startup.

+The main components are:

+- `TaggingController` - REST API endpoints
+- `TaggingService` - Business logic
+- `TaggingRepository` - RDF4J based data access

 ### NOTE
 For more information and to request a demo, please contact our team at gonnect.ask@gmail.com.
 We would be happy to schedule a call to discuss our solutions in more detail and answer any questions you may have.